gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note the colon after `dependsOn` in the first code block.
 This extra colon causes the line to be interpreted as a statement label (a Java/Groovy language feature), which effectively makes it a non operation.
 Statement labels are not useful in Gradle build scripts.

 To prevent such mistakes that are hard to track down and debug, the usage of statement labels in build scripts has been deprecated and Gradle will issue a deprecation warning when they are used.
+In Gradle 2.0, statement labels in build scripts will no longer be supported and will cause an error.

 #### M2_HOME system property

-Previously, Gradle looked for a JVM system property named `M2\_HOME` for the location of a custom Maven home directory.
+Previously, Gradle looked for a JVM system property named `M2_HOME` for the location of a custom Maven home directory.
 This has been deprecated in favor of an environment variable, named `M2_HOME`, which is also used by other tools that integrate with Maven.
+Support for the `M2_HOME` system property will be removed in Gradle 2.0.

 #### Publication of missing artifacts

 Previously, if an artifact to be published referred to a file that does not exist during publication, then Gradle would silently ignore the artifact to be published.
 This is only likely to occur when declaring [file artifacts](userguide/artifact_management.html#N143A6).

 This behavior is now deprecated.
-Attempting to publish a non-existant artifact file will result in a deprecation warning, and will produce an error in future versions of Gradle.
+Attempting to publish a non-existant artifact file will result in a deprecation warning, and will produce an error in Gradle 2.0.

 #### DSL